vwkd/code-system/src/general/data type.md

 ## Statically sized (SST)

+- size known at compile time
 - size is fixed
-- size known at compile time

 ## Dynamically sized (DST)

+- size only known at runtime
 - size can grow and shrink
-- size only known at runtime
 ?? has extra bit of metadata that stores size of data
-- must use behind some sort of pointer
+- must use behind some sort of reference